 Since 1991, Jeff Robinette has successfully litigated complex work-related injury and death lawsuits in West Virginia caused by coal mining hazards.
-We have good advice and a strong record of success for any individual harmed by an accident occurring in West Virginia coal mines.
+As a result, we have good advice and a strong record of success for any individual harmed by an accident in West Virginia coal mines.

 If you or a loved one has been injured or killed as a result of a mining accident, please take the time to watch this video to learn why Jeff and our team are uniquely suited to provide the help you need during this difficult time.

-Get the answers to your questions you need without cost.
+Get the answers to the questions you need without cost.
 Imagine paying your medical bills without stress and planning for your future without shouldering the burden alone.

-West Virginia Coal Mine Injury Lawyer Jeff Robinette handles the heavy lifting of coal mine injury compensation claims so you can focus on moving forward with your lives.
-Our West Virginia Work Accident Lawyers are based in Morgantown but serve mining families throughout West Virginia.
+West Virginia Coal Mine Injury Lawyer Jeff Robinette handles the heavy lifting of coal mine injury compensation claims, so you can focus on moving forward with your lives.
+Our West Virginia Work Mine Accident Lawyers are based in Morgantown but serve mining families throughout West Virginia.

-Our law firm has significant experience in litigating complex coal mine cases and injury claims including the Sago Mine Explosion where serious injuries and deaths have occurred.
-Our firm has successfully secured substantial seven-figure settlements for our clients and their families from the coal mining company and the coal mine owners and operators.
+Our law firm has significant experience in litigating complex coal mine cases and injury claims, including the Sago Mine Explosion, where serious injuries and deaths occurred.
+Our firm has secured substantial seven-figure settlements for our clients and their families from the coal mining company and mine owners and operators.

-If you or your loved one has been seriously injured or killed while working in a coal mine in West Virginia, you have legal remedies available to help you move forward in this most difficult time of your life.
-Compensation for present and future medical expenses, lost wages, physical and mental pain and suffering, and the loss of the capacity to enjoy life and normal activities with your loved ones.
+If you or your loved one has been seriously injured or killed while working in a coal mine in West Virginia, you have legal remedies available to help you move forward in this most challenging time.
+Compensation for present and future medical expenses, lost wages, physical and mental pain and suffering, and the loss of the capacity to enjoy life and everyday activities with your loved ones.

-West Virginia Coal Miners are some of the hardest working professionals in our nation.
+West Virginia Coal Miners are some of our nation’s most demanding working professionals.
 Our West Virginia miners have had a long-standing tradition of persevering in dangerous and exhausting conditions.
-Coal mining companies are often guilty of safety violations and disregarding Safety and Health Administration laws.
+Unfortunately, coal mining companies are often guilty of safety violations and disregarding Safety and Health Administration laws.

 Despite strong MSHA regulations, coal mining continues to be one of the most dangerous occupations in the world.
 Every year while miners are working hard to support their families and power our nation, coal miners are injured or killed because coal mine owners and operators continue to circumvent or violate safety regulations that are in place to protect our West Virginia coal miners whether they work underground or on the surface.
 In some cases, this negligence rises to the level of deliberate intent that necessitates a punitive damage claim.

-Our brave coal miners in West Virginia face numerous hazards from faulty equipment, methane, coal dust explosions, blasting related accidents such as fly-rocks, premature blasts, misfires, and mine collapse, unsafe installation, electrical injuries, defective equipment, shuttle car defects, roof jack falls, roof pin failure, pillar collapse, continuous mining flooding, slips and falls, toxic exposure, lack of ventilation, and coal mine explosions.
+Our brave coal miners in West Virginia face numerous hazards from faulty equipment, methane, coal dust explosions, blasting-related accidents such as fly-rocks, sudden blasts, misfires, mine collapse, unsafe installation, electrical injuries, defective equipment, shuttle car defects, roof jack falls, roof pin failure, pillar collapse, continuous mining flooding, slips and falls, toxic exposure, lack of ventilation, and coal mine explosions.

 Call Today: 304.594-1800

 Most West Virginians are familiar with Worker’s Compensation Insurance.
-The fact is, Workers Compensation benefits often only cover a portion of the devastating cost of a workplace injury or work-related death of the injured coal mine worker.
+But unfortunately, workers’ Compensation benefits often only cover a portion of the devastating cost of a workplace injury or work-related death of the injured coal mine worker.

-Many workers and their families are unaware that West Virginia has a second avenue for compensation for injured employees.
-West Virginia coal miners can also pursue additional compensation through a lawsuit from the coal mine company, equipment manufacturer, property owner, or subcontractor if it can be proved that the miner was intentionally placed in harm’s way which resulted in serious injuries or untimely death (deliberate intent).
+Many workers and their families are unaware that West Virginia has a second avenue for compensating injured employees.
+West Virginia coal miners can also pursue additional compensation through a lawsuit from the coal mine company, equipment manufacturer, property owner, or subcontractor if it can be proved that the miner was intentionally placed in harm’s way, which resulted in serious injuries or untimely death (deliberate intent).

-If you have been injured or your loved one has died due to negligence or a willful violation of safety regulations in the coal mine, it is important to act quickly to protect your claim.
-There are time limits that must be observed, and if you wait too long you may never be able to obtain the compensation you need and deserve.
+If you have been injured or your loved one has died due to negligence or a willful violation of safety regulations in the coal mine, it is essential to act quickly to protect your claim.
+Time limits must be observed, and if you wait too long, you may never be able to obtain the compensation you need and deserve.

 Free Answers From a West Virginia Coal Mining Injury Lawyer

-If you or someone close to you has been injured or killed in a coal mine accident, contact the Robinette Legal Group today and talk to one of our attorneys.
+If you or someone close to you has been injured or killed in a coal mine accident, contact the West Virginia personal injury law firm, Robinette Legal Group, PLLC, today and talk to one of our attorneys.
 From our offices in Morgantown, we represent injured coal miners and their families throughout West Virginia.

 Of course, the initial call is free, and we take coal mine injury and death cases on a contingency fee basis, meaning that we do not get paid unless you do.
-We have recovered millions for the families of coal miners and can put our decades of experience and success to work for you.
+We have recovered millions for coal miners’ families and can put our decades of experience and success to work for you.